-Since 1977, Spaulding for Children (the "Organization"), has been expertly and compassionately transforming the lives of children in foster care by finding them safe and nurturing adoptive families.
+Since 1977, Spaulding for Children, dba Arms Wide Adoption Services (the "Organization"), has been expertly and compassionately transforming the lives of children in foster care by finding them safe and nurturing adoptive families.
 Taking the time to understand the needs of the individual child, find the right family and provide attentive guidance and support through placement and beyond has allowed the Organization to successfully place more than 2,100 children in permanent homes.
-Spaulding for Children's warm, personal and honest approach strives to guide children and families in Houston and South Texas through the complex journey of adoption to the celebration of a family fulfilled.
+Spaulding for Children's warm, personal and honest approach guides children and families in Houston and South Texas through the complex journey of adoption to the celebration of a family fulfilled.